 After the conversation with her father, Sakshi gave up trying to end her own life, but she still felt alone and worried.
 Leprosy still disfigured her limbs and even threatened to remove one of her legs to amputation.

-But then she met some GFA-supported missionaries who prayed for her and shared with her about the Great Healer.
+But then she met some Gospel for Asia (GFA)-supported missionaries who prayed for her and shared with her about the Great Healer.
 She joined them in faith and asked Jesus to heal her body.
 God moved on her behalf; she was miraculously healed of leprosy!

 Like Sakshi, many leprosy patients are discovering that physical healing—through both prayer and medical treatment—is possible.
 Now, it is time for communities around the globe to be healed of the negative mindset toward those with leprosy.